HailtheWhale/Construct_Robotics_Courses/Introductory_Courses/Linux_Scripts/README.md

 - ROS only fully supports Linux.
 - How to see hidden files and what these are.
 - How to view permission and set them.
-- How to create and exectute .bash scripts.
+- How to create and execute .bash scripts.
 - What a .bashrc file is.
 What changing it does.
+- What Environment variables are.
+- What Foreground and Background processes are.
+- How to ssh into a machine remotely.
+- What the Advanced Packing Tool is.
+- How to use the sudo cmd.

 ## Skills that were learned:
 1. Linux Shell skills: